mvdcamme/C-Judge/README.md

 Some automated system tests for verying the backward-correctness of the judge have been provided in the `tests` folder.
 They can be run by executing the `autotest.sh` script.
 These tests simply run the judge on fixed tests and submissions files, capture its output, and compare this output with a predefined string.

-## Dodona Exercises
-The previous sections described how to structure the `evaluation` folder of a Dodona exercise.
-Since the judge ignores both the `config.json` file in a particular exercise's root directory as well as the `dirconfig.json` file in the exercise's ancestor directory, and also doesn't use any other file than the ones provided by the `evaluation` folder, there is nothing particular about the lay-out of Dodona exercises.
-Both the handler's name and the name of the programming language should be `c`.

-A complete example on how to implement an exercise is provided in `example_exercises/fact_complete`.
-This folder contains not only the `evaluation` folder described in the previous sections, but also Dodona's `config.json` and a `description`.